chiizi/704.js/README.md

 # 704.js
-A JavaScript library to generate NPFA 704 images.
+A JavaScript library to generate NFPA 704 images.